entigolabs/entigo-pipeline-plugin/README.md

 This plugin is still in active development and more functionality will be implemented soon.

+## Installation

+The released .hpi file can be installed into Jenkins by using the "Upload Plugin" option found under Manage Jenkins -> Plugin Manager -> Advanced

 ## ArgoCD Integration

 Before using any build steps